pagebolt/pagebolt_docs/README.md

 Step 6: Template Sections
 ---------------

-All template sections, which are rendered with Razr templating, are all controlled via **'Widgets'**.
+All template sections, which are rendered with the **Razr** template engine, are controlled via Pagekit **'Widgets'**.
 For your customization, the PageBolt theme is directly accessible in Pagekit's **'themes'** directory.
 PageBolt's core theme template for Pagekit is located at **themes/pagebolt/templates/template.razr**.
 Visit the Pagekit website for more information on themes - http://www.pagekit.com/docs/themes

 Learn more about Razr - https://github.com/pagekit/razr